Pargo18/panagiotismavritsakis.github.io/projects/ML-Deployment.md

 permalink: /projects/ML-deployment/
 ---

-his project involved the design and development of a **Python-based automation platform** tailored for linear infrastructure engineering workflows.
+This project involved the design and development of a **Python-based automation platform** tailored for linear infrastructure engineering workflows.
 The platform integrates multiple components to provide a robust solution for data ingestion, modeling, analysis, and stakeholder interaction.

 The system features: